Building a $50 Commander Deck: The Ultimate Blueprint

 Conditional draw requires you to perform a specific action to get the card.
 The secret to budget brewing is making sure that "action" is exactly what your deck already wants to do natively.

-If you are building an Aristocrats deck (sacrificing creatures), do not run generic draw spells like Divination.
-Run Village Rites or Morbid Opportunist—cards that draw you cards because a creature died.
-If you are playing a Green Stompy deck, run Garruk's Uprising to draw cards whenever a massive creature hits the board.
-If you are playing an Enchantress deck, run Sythis, Harvest's Hand.
-Every draw spell must be perfectly synergistic with your primary game plan.
+- Align draw with archetype.
+Building Aristocrats?
+Don't run generic draw like Divination — run Village Rites or Morbid Opportunist, which draw because a creature died.
+Green Stompy?
+Garruk's Uprising draws whenever a big creature lands.
+Enchantress?
+Sythis, Harvest's Hand.
+Every draw spell should be synergistic with your primary game plan.

-Do not confuse "card filtering" with "card advantage."
-A spell that costs 1 mana, does a minor effect, and draws one card (like Crash Through or Opt) does not actually put you ahead on resources; it merely replaces itself.
-Unless you are playing a Spellslinger deck that specifically triggers off casting instants, these single-draw cantrips do not count toward your mandatory 10-12 card draw slots.
+- The "cantrip" trap.
+Don't confuse filtering with advantage.
+A 1-mana spell that does a minor effect and draws one card (like Crash Through or Opt) only replaces itself.
+Unless you're a Spellslinger deck triggering off instants, these single-draw cantrips don't count toward your 10-12 card draw slots.

 Step 5: The Mathematics of the Mana Curve